Little Known Malham Walk to Malham Cove, Janet’s Foss & Gordale Scar

 • First, from Gordale Scar walk back on yourself all the way to the road.
 Turn right onto the road and then right again back on the footpath back towards Malham Cove.

-• Continue following the path back up alongside the drystone wall and across the field.
-Continue back up the stone steps and through the metal gate, turning left back along the path.
-Keep going as far as the road.
+• Continue along the path back across the field, up the stone steps, through the metal gate and all the way to the road.

-• Climb the ladder to access the footpath following it across the open land.
-You’ll pass more limestone rock formations and have incredible views of some of the most remote parts of the Yorkshire Dales.
+• Climb the ladder and follow the footpath across the open land.
+It feels eerily remote here as you pass limestone rock formations and look out over the Dales.

 • Continue along the footpath until you reach the signpost for Watersinks Car Park!
 It will feel like you are walking for quite a long time, and you’ll wonder whether you’re lost, but keep going!

 • Keep following the signposts pointing towards Watersinks Car Park.
 When you reach the large wooden fence and road, turn right, walk a little down the road and you’ll be back at the car park.
-Congratulations, you’ve just completed this Malham circular walk!
+Congratulations, you’ve just completed this Malham Cove Circular walk!

 From the bottom of Gordale Scar looking out of the rocky cliffs either side